Planets and asteroids: what the Earth was formed from

 Geological history of the Earth - sequenceevents in the development of the Earth as a planet: from the formation of rocks, the emergence and destruction of landforms, the immersion of land under water, the retreat of the sea, glaciation, to the appearance and disappearance of animals and plants and other events of the geochronological time scale.
 It was created mainly on the basis of studying the rock layers of the planet.

-Initially, the Earth was melted and red-hot due to strong volcanism and frequent collisions with other bodies.
-But in the end, the outer layer of the planet cools and turns into the Earth's crust.
+Initially, the Earth was molten and hot due to strong volcanism and frequent collisions with other bodies.
+But eventually, the outer layer of the planet cools and turns into the Earth's crust.

 A little later, as a result of a collision ontangent to a celestial body, the size of Mars and a mass of about 10% of the earth, the Moon was formed.
 As a result, most of the material of the impacting object and part of the material of the earth's mantle were thrown into near-earth orbit.
 The proto-Moon gathered from these debris and began to orbit with a radius of about 60 thousand km.